Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 ## Dynamic Programming

-Prerequisites: optimal solution for a problem depends on the optimal solution to subproblems
+Precondition: optimal solution for a problem depends on the optimal solution to subproblems

-TODO: expand
+TODO

 ## Data Structures

+You may have to use multiple data structures simultaneously to solve a problem, for example LRU Cache.

 ### Linked List

-Precondition: has pointer to node to manipulate in the linked list sequence, this could be its head or reference to nodes in the middle of the list
+Preconditions: has pointer to node to manipulate in the linked list sequence, this could be its head or reference to nodes in the middle of the list

-output: O(1) insertion, deletion and removal of elements
+Outcome: O(1) insertion, deletion and removal of elements with a pointer to that node

 ### Heap

-Precondition: interested in `k` out of `n` elements that meets some condition (largest, smallest etc), faster than `O(n log n)` running time, streaming data
+Preconditions: interested in `k` out of `n` elements that meets some condition (largest, smallest etc), faster than `O(n log n)` running time, streaming data

 Output: largest / smallest kth element in a stream, the k elements of interest, median

 - Time complexity: `O(n)` to turn an existing array in-place into a heap, `O(log n)` for pop / push operations